 - This is a temporary permit for SMM that allows the machinery to work in Colorado for a minimum of 2 months but not longer than 11 months.
 Can be obtained at any Port of Entry.

 - If the SMM is used solely on company property, the company may provide documentation that property taxes have been paid by presenting the Certificate of Ad Valorem Taxation.

 If SMM equipment is contacted at a Port of Entry and there is no proof of registration or taxation it will be detained until proof is presented.

 Access the SOT application form.

 A Colorado HAZMAT Permit is required for any vehicle carrying a placardable amount of hazardous material.
 If the vehicle is not permitted then a temporary HAZMAT Permit must be purchased from a Port of Entry for $25.
 The temporary permit is good for only one load and is invalid after the load reaches its destination, leaves the state, or 72 hours have passed, whichever comes first.

-To apply for a Annual HAZMAT permit visit the CDOT site here.
+To apply for a Annual HAZMAT permit, visit CDOT.

 - Passenger Mile Tax Permit